What is a sigmoidoscopy?

 experts recommend both men and women at average risk follow a colorectal cancer screening

 schedule starting at age 50.
 But the American Cancer Society recommends starting at

 age 45.
 Talk with your healthcare provider about a screening schedule that's best

 for you.
 Many choices are available to screen for colon cancer.

 Your healthcare provider may have other reasons to recommend a sigmoidoscopy.
 If a

-sigmoidoscopy shows polyps, then a colonoscopy may be recommended as the next step
+sigmoidoscopy shows polyps, then you may need a colonoscopy as the next step to see

 What are the risks of a sigmoidoscopy?